Overview

 Mobile crane operators are skilled tradespeople who are self-motivated and enjoy working independently.

-• the strength, stamina, and ability to lift heavy items (over 25kg) using proper lifting techniques
+• have the strength, stamina and ability to use proper lifting techniques

-• the ability to work as part of a team and communicate with ground crews using hand signals and voice communication
+• be able to work as part of a team and communicate with ground crews using hand signals and voice communication

-Upon successfully completing the required working hours and apprenticeship education periods, graduates will be awarded a certificate in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.
+Upon successfully completing the required working hours and technical training periods, you'll be awarded a certificate in addition to journeyperson status by Alberta’s Apprenticeship and Industry Training.

 This is a Red Seal Endorsed trade – a recognizable standard that allows tradespeople to work across Canada.